johndaskovsky/moka-mrp/public_html/wp-content/plugins/mokamrp/readme.txt

 == Installation ==

-To  Install ClassDex
+To  Install MokaMRP

 1. Download the classdex.zip file
 2. Extract the zip file so that you have a folder called 'classdex'
 3. Upload the 'classdex' folder to the `/wp-content/plugins/` directory
 4. Activate the plugin through the 'Plugins' menu in WordPress
-5. Configure your settings before you use ClassDex.
+5. Configure your settings before you use MokaMRP.
 6. It is strongly recommended that you also install [Cart66](http://wordpress.org/plugins/cart66-lite/) for full functionality.
-7. It is strongly recommended that you use the Google Chrome browser when working with ClassDex.
+7. It is strongly recommended that you use the Google Chrome browser when working with MokaMRP.

 == Screenshots ==